Eristocles/Chat-App/README.md

 # Chat-App
-A simple React Chat Application using google sign in for auhentication
+A simple React Chat Application using google sign in for authentication